 Number 4: Bates Motel

-Even though you probably already know how the Psycho prequel/remake series is going to end before it even begins, watching it slowly unfold over its five-season run is still an incredibly harrowing, emotional, and unsettling experience.
+Even though you probably already know how the Psycho prequel series is going to end before you start binging it, watching it slowly unfold over its five-season run is still an incredibly harrowing, emotional, and unsettling experience.
 Freddie Highmore and Vera Farmiga’s performances make you truly care about their characters, Norman and Norma Bates, and despite their disturbing relationship you hope to God they meet a different fate than the one you know they’re heading towards.
 In my opinion, that’s why it’s such a great show: you can only watch in horror as a kind, caring, but unwell young man is gradually and unintentionally transformed into a deranged killer by the person who he loves – and who loves him – more than anything or anyone else.

 Number 3: Penny Dreadful